oysterpack/oysterpack-rust/oysterpack-built/README.md

    }
    ```

-3. The build script will by default write a file named **built.rs** into Cargo's output directory.
+3. The build script will by default write a file named **built.rs** into
-   It can be picked up and compiled via the [op_build_mod!()](https://docs.rs/oysterpack_built/latest/oysterpack_app_metadata/macro.op_build_mod.html) macro,
-   The `op_build_mod!()` will create a public module named *build*, which will contain the build-time
+   Cargo's build output directory, which will contain the following constants:
-   information.

-The generated `build` module will consist of:
-- constants for each piece of build metadata

 Constant | Type | Description
 -------- | ---- | -----------